spithash/TMG-Blacklist-Generator/README.md

 You need both files (sample_tmg.xml & TMG.sh) for it to work.

-Create a folder in your home directory and just drop them there, then just change your destination directory at line #2 of TMG.sh and you're done.
+Create a folder in your home directory and just drop them there, or clone the repo, then just change your destination directory at line #2 of TMG.sh and you're done.

 Keep it updated using a cronjob or run it manually, it only takes a few seconds.